abdulqshabbir/code-wars/README.md

 ## Lessons Learned from compose
 Learned that there was a very clean one-line solution if you want to pass `val` through a series of functions `f1, f2, f3, ..., fn` invovling the reduce function.

+## Lessons Learned from sameTree
+Leared that a recursive DFS algorithm is a clean way of checking if two trees are identical.